 - Request a very simple case study from the potential team.

 - Ask about how the brands & employer brands they built or sustained lasted over time.
 Request measurable results for campaigns!

-- How many new ideas & innovations their previous clients carry through?
+- Ask how many new ideas & innovations their previous clients carry through.

-Remember: Efficient or correct communication cannot be only “beautiful” or have just good design.
-It should also be scientific; based on previous data as part of a strategy.
+Finally, efficient or correct communication cannot be only “beautiful” with good design.
+You should also be scientific, and base your tactics on previous data, as part of a strategy.

-Let’s say you have sufficient data before starting a communication.
-This could be anything: an internal innovation program, motivation event, recruitment campaign, a competition that targets young talent, etc. Any of them should be built over the following (employer) brand communication steps:
+Let’s say you have sufficient data before starting communications.
+This could be anything: an internal innovation program, motivation event, recruitment campaign, a competition that targets young talent, etc. Any of them should be built over the following (employer) brand communication steps.

 - Strategy & Positioning & Persona creation